mcarr-and/go-gin-marshalling/README.md

 ## TODO
 * Add documentation to use IDE with Docker-Compose?
-* Grafana dashboard to display the nginx-ingress
-* Istio for service finding and remove environmental variables.
+* Istio for service finding for Album-Store and Proxy-Service
 * Emit events when data is changed.
 * Adding CI server integration
-* Add open-telemetry to the ingress-nginx so spans are created from the entry point to the cluster.
+* Add open-telemetry to the istio-ingress so spans are created from the entry point to the cluster.
 * Contract tests compare swagger output to actual output
 * Async processing of requests
 * Back pressure on APIs & rate limiting
 * Test data builder for creating hundreds of albums for pagination testing and load testing
 * pagination of get methods so can receive many and respond in chunks
 * Use a database as a data store
   * add open-telemetry observability to the database driver.
+  * Helm chart add Database configuration
 * Database migration tooling via scripts
 * Fuzz testing
-* Helm chart add Database configuration
 * Terraform project into EKS or GKE
-* Run album store externally to Kubernetes with K3D cluster running OpenTelemetry(K3D) GO issue http2 frame too large.

 ## Bibliography of sites used for creating this project: